nixworks/public/news/2007/10/3/README.md

 ##### Gold mine
 ### [ More than 3,000 gold miners are trapped underground in the Elandskraal mine at Elandsrand, northwest of Johannesburg, South Africa, owned by Harmony Gold Mining. ](/news/2007/10/3/more-than-3-000-gold-miners-are-trapped-underground-in-the-elandskraal-mine-at-elandsrand-northwest-of-johannesburg-south-africa-owned-b.md)
-_Context: Harmony Gold, Johannesburg, South Africa, gold mine, Elandskraal mine, Elandsrand_
+_Context: Johannesburg, Elandskraal mine, South Africa, gold mine, Harmony Gold, Elandsrand_

 ##### United States
 ### [ The United States and Russia sign a pact to use Russian technology on NASA missions to hunt for water on the moon and Mars. ](/news/2007/10/3/the-united-states-and-russia-sign-a-pact-to-use-russian-technology-on-nasa-missions-to-hunt-for-water-on-the-moon-and-mars.md)
-_Context: water, Mars, United States, Russia, moon, NASA_
+_Context: United States, NASA, moon, water, Russia, Mars_

 ##### United States
 ### [ United States President George W. Bush vetoes an expansion of the State Children's Health Insurance Program. ](/news/2007/10/3/united-states-president-george-w-bush-vetoes-an-expansion-of-the-state-children-s-health-insurance-program.md)